 Which is the best moisturizer for dehydrated skin?
 If you have dehydrated skin, try a hydrating serum.
 Look for a hydrating serum with hyaluronic acid, which retains an impressive 1,000 times its weight in water — and will add a healthy dose of hydration back into the skin.

 Which is the best moisturizer for oily skin?
 If you have oily skin, try water-based hydrators and moisturizers.
 People with oily skin often have compromised barrier function, which makes it hard for their skin to retain moisture.
 As moisture leaves the skin, it becomes dehydrated, causing the skin to produce more oil.
 It’s a vicious cycle, and the only way to break it is to give your skin the proper hydration and moisture it needs.
 Look for water-based, noncomedogenic hydrators and moisturizers.

-Some of the better face moisturizers include sun protection of SPF 15 or higher.
-It’s further recommended to use different moisturizers for the face than the rest of the body, since this area is often more sensitive.
+Some face moisturizers include sun protection of SPF 15 or higher.
+It’s important to use different moisturizers for the face than the rest of the body since this area is often more sensitive.
 If you have a skin condition, check with your doctor before purchasing face moisturizers or similar products to ensure that you are purchasing non-irritant types.

-A good skin care regime is part of maintaining healthy and protected skin.
+A good skincare regime is a key part of maintaining healthy and protected skin.
 Stick to oil and fragrance-free types to reduce the risk of skin irritation.

 For Healthtrends #1 recommended face moisturizer, click here.